 All manuscripts are reviewed initially by the Editors.
-Those papers that meet the editorial standards of the journal and fit within its aims and scope will be submitted for peer review through a blind reviewing process.
+Those papers that meet the editorial standards of the journal and fit within its aims and scope will be submitted for double peer review through a blind reviewing process.

 GUIDELINES FOR SUBMISSIONS

-Manuscripts should be prepared by the author and send my email to the editorial team of Culture and Education at: email@example.com.
+Manuscripts should be prepared by the author and sent by email to the editorial team of “Culture and Education” at: email@example.com.